 Our anchor partners are the philanthropic partners and donors that set our strategic vision, provide risk-tolerant grant capital, and ensure we have capacity to deliver results on a sustained basis; our investment partners provide blended finance facilities that we de-risk in order to allow them to finance a greater number of projects more quickly and to adopt a greater risk profile; and our delivery partners are the organizations around the world that have expertise in bringing both policy and technical and project development to fruition, at the same time as ensuring our goals are met.

 GEAPP proactively fosters coordination between delivery partners, investment partners, and county partners along the full continuum of support needed to create successful programs.
 Through our operating model, and by incentivizing partners with our distinctive capital, we bring together stakeholders that would otherwise remain fragmented, and enable transformational programs to flourish.

 Who can apply for funding from GEAPP?

 Country Partnerships are at the core of our model.
 We launched our Call for Country Partnerships (CCP) at COP26, which connects countries with direct funding and a portfolio of best-in-class technical solutions.
-The 2022 CCP is now closed but we will soon be identifying the national governments that demonstrate vision, commitment, and leadership at the highest levels to advance programs that result in a robust pipeline of scalable and investable projects.
-These projects should help countries make significant strides towards existing national goals and plans (e.g., Nationally Determined Contributions, Energy Compacts, Integrated Electrification Plans) and attract a range of financing, including from development finance institutions and private capital.
+The 2022 CCP is now closed, and we will soon be announcing the national governments that demonstrate vision, commitment, and leadership at the highest levels to advance programs that result in a robust pipeline of scalable and investable projects.
+These projects will help countries make significant strides towards existing national goals and plans (e.g., Nationally Determined Contributions, Energy Compacts, Integrated Electrification Plans) and attract a range of financing, including from development finance institutions and private capital.